 Palisades Village is led by a highly qualified executive staff and board of directors with decades of high-level experience in a wide range of fields, who tirelessly work to help the organization fulfill its vision.
 Learn more about our staff and board below.

-Erica Blanton came to Palisades Village in 2016 to be Office Manager and Program Coordinator.
+Erica Blanton came to Palisades Village in 2016 to coordinate programs and volunteers as well as manage the office.
 In her previous position, she worked with older adults as a Senior Transition Manager, sometimes helping them find more supportive housing but often making their current home work better so they could age in place.
 Before that she had an extensive career in advertising, marketing and communications, first with Earle Palmer Brown in Bethesda, Maryland where she advanced to the position of Vice President and Media Director, and then as a Partner and Managing Director for Harmonic International, LLC in Baltimore.
 She has also managed her own consulting firm.
-She volunteers with the National Park Service at Peirce Mill and various local arts organizations.
+She volunteers with the Girl Scouts and various local arts organizations.
 Her daughter is enrolled at the Duke Ellington School of the Arts.

 Claudia de Colstoun is a Leadership Coach and Mediator.
 She has recently retired from the Inter-American Development Bank Group (IDBG) where she had an exceptional career path, cultivating deep understanding of mediation, human resources, coaching, business operations and corporate management.
 Having led the IDBG’s Human Capital Strategy, she applied extensive strategy development experience to all aspects of recruiting, talent management, HR best practices and policy, with particular expertise in program development and implementation related to conflict management and resolution, facilitation, and negotiation.
 She has lived extensively in Latin America, North America and Europe, is fluent in four languages, and a champion of cultural diversity, committed to promoting mediation and coaching to encourage discussion, solve conflict and engender progress.
 She holds a Leadership Coaching Certificate from Georgetown University, an M.A. in International Relations from George Washington University, a B.A. in Political Science from Middlebury College, and a French Baccalaureate Degree from the Lycée Français in Caracas, Venezuela.
 She has been living in the Palisades with her family since 2012.